End-User Manual

 About This Document

-This End-User Manual covers 130 screen(s) of the Bluesky Social application.
+This End-User Manual covers 131 screen(s) of the Social App (Bluesky) application.

 Screens and features not included in the assessed documentation are outside the scope of this document.

-Bluesky is a social networking application built on the AT Protocol — an open, decentralized standard for social media.
-It allows you to post short messages, follow other users, browse curated feeds, send direct messages, and discover new communities through starter packs and trending topics.
-Unlike traditional social networks, Bluesky is designed so that your account and data are not locked to a single company's server.
+Bluesky is a decentralized social networking application built on the AT Protocol — an open standard that allows users to own their identity and data.
+Like other social platforms, Bluesky lets you post short messages, follow other users, like and repost content, and have direct message conversations.
+What makes it different is that your account identity is portable and not tied to a single company's servers.

 Session Timeout